 What Are Some Options for Refinancing Credit Card Debt?

-Your overall creditworthiness will be a determining factor in finding available refinancing options.
+Your overall creditworthiness is a determining factor when finding available refinancing options.
 Lenders will look at your credit report and credit score, paying attention to how you’ve handled credit in the past and how much total debt you have in relation to your income.

 Balance Transfer Credit Card

-If you can qualify for a low- or no-interest credit card, you could use it to transfer a balance from another credit card.
+If you qualify for a low- or no-interest credit card, you could use it to transfer a balance from another credit card.
 You’ll typically be charged a balance transfer fee equal to a percentage of the balance you’re transferring.
-The promotional rate on these types of cards is temporary, sometimes lasting up to 18 months or so, but can be as short as 6 months.
+The promotional rate on these types of cards is temporary, ranging from as short as six months to 21 months.

-If you pay the transferred balance in full within the promotional period, you may not pay any interest at all, or a minimal amount.
+If you pay the transferred balance in full within the promotional period, you may not have to pay any interest, or you may only have to pay a minimal amount.
 However, if you still have an outstanding balance on the card when the promotional period is over, the APR will revert to the card’s standard rate for balance transfers.

 Home Equity Loan

-In addition to the amount of equity you have in your home, lenders will typically also look at your income and your credit history to determine how much you might qualify for.
-It’s common for lenders to limit a home equity loan to no more than 80% to 85% of the equity you have in your home.
-There are typically closing costs with a home equity loan including appraisal fee, title search, origination fee, or other fees, and can be between 2% and 5% of the loan amount.
+In addition to the amount of equity you have in your home, lenders will often look at your income and credit history to determine how much you might qualify for.
+It’s common for lenders to limit a home equity loan to no more than 85% of the equity you have in your home.
+There are typically closing costs with a home equity loan, including appraisal, title search, origination, and other fees, which can cost between 2% and 5% of the loan amount.

 Debt Consolidation Loan